Sandalorian/alfresco-docker-examples/clustering/README.md

 This builds on the [official documentation](https://docs.alfresco.com/6.2/concepts/ha-intro.html).

-**This is not a production ready deployment and serves only as an example**
+**This is not a production ready deployment and serves only as an example.** Please make sure you review the [Food for Thought](#Food-for-thought) below.

 ## Usage